Matt-Wilshaw/gymflex/TESTING.md

 ---

 ## 6. Trainer Session Management
+## 7. Admin Attendance Management

+**Story:**
+As an admin, I want to mark clients as attended or no-show for past sessions so that attendance records are accurate and no-shows are tracked.

+**Acceptance Criteria:**
+- Given I am an admin viewing a past session
+- When I click the "Mark No Show" or "Mark Attended" button next to a client
+- Then the client's attendance status updates immediately
+- And the UI reflects the change (strikethrough for no-show, color for attended)

+**Tasks:**
+- [x] Implement attendance toggle button in admin bookings list
+- [x] Update backend to support attendance status changes
+- [x] Test UI feedback (strikethrough, color)
+- [x] Verify API updates attendance status
+- [ ] Add automated test for attendance toggle (future)

+**Bug Tracking / Notes:**
+Manual testing confirms admins can mark clients as attended or no-show for any past session.
+UI updates instantly and backend persists changes.
+No automated test yet; recommend adding one for regression coverage.

 **Story:**
 As a trainer, I want to create, edit, and delete sessions so that I can manage my classes and client bookings effectively.